donathan2/leetcode-notes/linked_lists/merge_k_sorted_lists.md

 of the two current nodes until a final list is created.
 For this problem, we do this, add the list back into the array, and continue until the array is only 1 item long, and that's out final linked list!

-This satisfies the O(n * k) time complexity requirement, but there are actually using heap or divide and conquer approachs that complete this task in O(nlogk), which is faster.
+This satisfies the O(n * k) time complexity requirement, but there are actually heap or divide and conquer approaches that complete this task in O(nlogk), which is faster.
 Regardless, this is a simple way to solve this problem and it satisfies the constraints.